chensihai/is_minedigital_scam/README.md

 Whenever you do transation buy or sell some options, you get optunity to loose all your money in your accout  https://github.com/chensihai/is_minedigital_scam/blob/main/photo_2022-05-29_16-03-54.jpg

 # Is https://minedigital.xyz leagal business in North America?
 It's said that it target at North America market.
 But it doesn't has the leagal business license in North America.
-This expect leagal departments of govenment to start an invstigation.
+This expect govenment related department to start an invstigation.

 # How many register users on https://minedigital.xyz?
 From one of the scammer or hunter，it has 200,000 users in North Americe.